Mutation in the factor II gene

 oral contraception

-or surgery further increase the risk of symptoms.
+, or surgery, further increase the risk of symptoms.

-Development and preparation of material (applies to contractors only)
+Preparation and development of material (applies only to contractors)

 982